acse-hz6215/esp32-notes/environment-setup/macOS.md

 idf.py build
 ```

-If succeed, you should see this
+If succeed, you should see the following output

 <img src ="./image/idf-build.png">